microsoft/FluidFramework/packages/tools/devtools/README.md

 Since our developer tools suite is designed to enable browser devtools experiences, our architecture is constrained in a few ways.
 The most notable of these is that the runtime library aspects must communicate with the consuming views via **message-passing**.

+For this reason, and because there has not been a demand (thus far) for a more standard programatic API, the library API surfaces are quite small.
+The bulk of the logic is instead dedicated to recording state information and broadcasting it via messages on the Window.